pxvle-pxvlovic/website-security-checker/README.md

 deliberate choice, rather than forcing an abstraction the language doesn't make clean without a more advanced feature.

+**Why `docker-compose.yml` passes `API_KEY=${API_KEY}` explicitly:** environment
+variables from your shell aren't automatically available inside containers. `SCANNER_URL` and `DB_PATH` were already wired through this way, but `API_KEY` was initially missed, meaning every request failed authentication inside Docker even with a correct key, since the container never received it at all.

 ## Status

 - [x] TLS/certificate check — Go + Python, tested